emacsmirror/repo-grep/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability or have concerns related to `repo-grep`, please report it by opening an issue on this GitHub repository.
-For sensitive disclosures, you may also contact the maintainer directly via GitHub.
+If you notice something that might be a security issue, please report it privately using GitHub’s [security advisory form](../../security/advisories/new).

 ## Updates and Releases